 By staking my 50 MCO tokens, which is the minimum to get to the Ruby Steel tier – there are quite a few benefits.
 At this tier, 2% cash back is applicable for all transactions.
 Let’s say I make a purchase that costs US$160 using my Ruby Steel card.
 I get a cash back of 2% — which is US$3.20 — that is immediately credited in the form of MCO tokens.
 At current price, that would translate to exactly 1 MCO token.

 To me, this 2% isn’t a big deal and will basically offset any friction in terms of actually transferring some money (more on that later) into the pre-paid debit card.
 I have seen videos of commuters using this atas metal EZ-link card 😛

-For card holders belonging to the Ruby Steel tier and have staked 50 MCO tokens, we get complimentary Spotify subscription in the form of max. monthly reimbursements up to US$9.99 which would more than cover a Singaporean Spotify Premium subscription at S$9.90 right?
+For cardholders belonging to the Ruby Steel tier and have staked 50 MCO tokens, we get a complimentary Spotify subscription in the form of max. monthly reimbursements up to US$9.99 which would more than cover a Singaporean Spotify Premium subscription at S$9.90 right?

-One condition to fulfil, apart from staking MCO tokens, is to charge the Spotify subscription to the MCO pre-paid debit card.
+One condition to fulfill, apart from staking MCO tokens, is to charge the Spotify subscription to the MCO pre-paid debit card.